bkeegs/Mixtape-Board/README.md

 # Mixtape Board
-This board is a digital "mixtape," designed to be a compact way to share a music playlist with friends.
+This board is a digital "mixtape," designed to be a compact way to share a music playlist and recordings with friends.

-Similar to a cassette, has allure (or disadvantage) of not knowing what is up next.
+Similar to a cassette, when given to others it has a surprise factor of not knowing what's up next.

 This board is a work in progress--some circuits have been tested previously, but the full design is currently untested.
 Now waiting to get boards back from fab.